esovm/flamingo/README.md

 mkdir build && cd build                          # Make a new build folder and cd into it cmake -DCMAKE_BUILD_TYPE=Release ..              # Run CMake in Release mode make                                             # And finally, make it

+# Optional, but recommended.
+Installs to /usr/local/bin by default.
+make install
 ```

 ---

 ## Hello Flamingo